fastly/compute-js-opentelemetry/src/opentelemetry-exporter-metrics-otlp-fastly-backend/README.md

 });

 // Attach the exporter to a metric reader.
-// For Fastly Compute@Edge, use FastlyMetricReader which collects metrics
+// For Fastly Compute, use FastlyMetricReader which collects metrics
 // for a single invocation and submits them at the end of the invocation. const metricReader = new FastlyMetricReader({
   exporter: metricExporter,